 (1) The instrument shall be checked to detect radio frequency interference (RFI) using a hand-held radio normally used by the law enforcement agency performing the instrument check.
 The RFI detector check is valid when the evidential breath testing instrument detects RFI or aborts a subject test.
 If the RFI detector check is not valid, the instrument shall not be used until the instrument is serviced.

 (2) An instrument shall be checked using a solution containing ethyl alcohol approved by the director of health.
 An instrument check result is valid when the result of the instrument check is at or within five one-thousandths ( 0.005 ) grams per two hundred ten liters of the target value for that approved solution.
 An instrument check result which is outside the range specified in this paragraph shall be confirmed by the senior operator using another bottle of approved solution.
 If this instrument check result is also out of range, the instrument shall not be used until the instrument is serviced or repaired.

-(D) An instrument check or certification shall be made in accordance with paragraphs (A) and (C) of this rule when a new evidential breath testing instrument is placed in service or when the instrument is returned after service or repairs, before the instrument is used to test subjects.
+(D) An instrument check or certification shall be made in accordance with paragraphs (A) and (C) of this rule before a new evidential breath testing instrument is placed in service or before the instrument is placed into service following repairs, before the instrument is used to test subjects.

 (F) Each testing day, the analytical techniques or methods used in rule 3701-53-03 of the Administrative Code shall be checked for proper calibration under the general direction of the designated laboratory director.
 General direction does not mean that the designated laboratory director must be physically present during the performance of the calibration check.